hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 ```

 `Supplier`s are expected to return null from the `apply` method whenever the input value should not be mapped to the aggregation
 process.
 This can be used, as seen above, to implement filter rules directly.
-Anyways, trying to implement filters using the
+Implementing filters using the
 `KeyPredicate` and `Predicate` interfaces might be more convenient.

 To use your own `Supplier`, just pass it to the aggregate method or use it in combination with other `Supplier`s.